cheelio/power-usage-card/README.md

 # Lovelace power usage graph card

-This card will display a doughnut chard that represents your current power Usage.
+This card will display a doughnut chard that gives insights in your current power usage.

 ## Usage
 1. Add plugin .js as a module: